dottjt/plastic/chapters/02-work.md

 ###  Describe Smoking

-Below the stark corridors of the cubular profit centre above, bore the 20th-century imprint of the methylated industrialisation which had ravished the construction workers of youth.
-An underground carpark the size of a 60,000 seat stadium, empty in its glorious presentation.
-That was, empty aside from an old 1956 Holden Station Wagon which had been kept in immaculate condition since its inception.
-A subject the orange-backs aggrieved in hoards, as they sat there in their muted orange suits, huddled in a sanctimonious profess of technical agility, licking discarded batteries by the bucket-full, afloat in an electrical buzz of drained competence.
-Eager to strike at any moment in a queer outburst of pan-fried lubricant.
-We skirted around the faint seethe of their activity, sure not to disturb their unrest, as we made our way to our designated spot next to the company ashtray.
-Oh, how you would love to learn about the company ashtray.
+Below the stark corridors of the cubular profit centre above, bore the 20th-century imprint of the methylated industrialisation which had transformed this underground landscape into a uninhabitable wasteland of broken youth.
+The unfolding of the elevator doors revealed an expansive carpark the size of a 60,000 seat stadium; entirely empty in its glorious presentation of both concrete and candescence.
+Well, empty aside from an old 1956 Holden Station Wagon which had remained untouched and in immaculate condition since its inception from the factory which it was born.
+Candid in a sanctimonious profess of technical desire, it was a subject vital to the beatific vision of the orange-backs.
+As they stood there huddled in the shadow of their zipline orange suits, licking what appeared to be newly discarded batteries by the handful.
+Afloat in an electrical buzz of unconcealed ego.
+Tantamount to the vehicle's symbolic likeness to the machine.
+Keen not to disturb their unrest, we skirted around the faint providence of their seethe to the designation of the company ashtray.
+Oh, how you would love to learn more about the company ashtray.
+-->

-"Ah, well, well.
+"Well, well, well.
 My sunken child.
 Ol' Ditto.
-It looks like the fatal grape has followed this hasty seed."
-She passed me her pouch of tobacco, le port royale, fit with an assortment of crinkled papers and circumcised filters.
-Excited in the presentment that I, her fatal grape, were to smoke tobacco with papers that she personally touched.
-Allowing me to inhale her essence in my every breath, and incorporate her linger into the depths of my soul.
-The perfect excuse to inhale, if ever there were one.
-Inherently, I always found something sexual about smoking.
-No different to masturbating or crying, in a casual degrade which suffered no explanation.
-A modern suicide pact for today's young people to enjoy.
-Poorly-rolled and in full contempt of my fingers, I took a long drag of my cigarette, placing my calm besides me.
-Loosening my lips with an emerging enthusiasm.
-Pittering in the ensuing cough.
+It looks like this fatal grape has fallen for thy hasty seed."
+She passed me her pouch of Port Royal, fit with an assortment of crinkled papers n' uncircumcised filters.
+As I sat there excited, poised to embrace the dizygotic taste of her hasty seed, with a bunch of a tobacco papers she'd personally touched.
+Allowing me to inhale her very essence and incorporate the infidelity of her linger into the very depths of my lungs.
+It was the perfect excuse to inhale, if ever there was one.
+I'd always found something quite profoundly sexual about smoking.
+Another casual degrade to explore without explanation, no different to masturbating alone or crying in the presence of a deceased hooker.
+It was little more than a modern suicide-pact for today's young people to enjoy, as I took a long drag of my poorly-rolled cigarette, placing my calm besides me.
+Loosening my lips with an emerging enthusiasm for nicotine, in full contempt of the pittering cough my lungs had come to adore.
+La mia principessa.

 ### Discuss meeting with editor

 "So, how did the meeting with the editor go?
-Same cunt as the last one?", she remarked, as she took a long squinted drag of her elongated cigarette.
+Same cunt as the last one?", she remarked, as she took a long, squinted drag of her burning cigarette.

 "Pretty much.
-He was a bit of a nut-job."
+He was quite the nut-job."

-"Hey, at least you didn't have to blow him.
+"At least you didn't have to blow him.
 Unless if you did, then I totally understand why it went sour."

 "Listen.
-It's hard delivering half-chewed cock in the back of a Chinese restaurant, especially when your mouth is covered in tom-yum sauce."
+You try sucking another man's cock in the back of a Chinese restaurant whilst ordering a second serving of dumplings."
 She giggled.
-I loved it she giggled.
+I loved it was she giggled.
+That was surely cue for a victory drag.

-"At the very least you're passionate about something.
-I can barely decide on what toast or cereal for breakfast.
-I think you have something special."
+"Well, at least you're passionate about something.
+I can barely decide on what to have for breakfast."
+I honestly doubt she ate breakfast at all, let alone gave it a serious consideration.
+Although I suppose it was better to pretend than breakdown into a sobbing mess of anorexic unhinge.

 "Ah well, you know how it is.
 Churn in, churn out."